 Planning automation is based on the use of an in-house and dedicated system for a specific company, which will ensure automated production planning.
 This is done on the basis of varied scenarios.
-In this way, the machine makes assumptions – and offers solutions – when, for example, it is crucial to optimize changover times or meet an agreed deadline.
+In this way, the system makes assumptions – and offers solutions – when, for example, it is crucial to optimize chanegover times or meet an agreed deadline.

 Planning automation differs significantly from the standard understanding of this process.
 The creation of plans takes place using a Gantt chart and a visually simple drag&drop method.
 So the automation turns out to be surprisingly user-friendly and intuitive.
 In addition, automatic production planning makes effective use of historical data, thus providing the optimum solution for reducing the risk of error.
 Any potential bottlenecks – areas that could pose a problem – are detected beforehand.
 In practice, the plannist therefore has more room to plan alternatives and changes in terms of the production schedule.

 Implementations of ANT: ways to optimize production planning

 How does the technology offered by ANT address potential problem areas?

 The two spheres can be reconciled by following a specific plan for the interaction of the two methods.
 The plan includes:

 - selection of an order that must be executed as quickly as possible,

 - planning the sequence of execution on the machines,